d3kxrma/AirRaid/PRIVACY POLICY.md

 ## Storage of Data

-Data is stored in a SQlite3 database.
+Data is stored in a PostgreSQL database.
 The database is secured to prevent external access, however no guarantee is provided and the Bot owners assume no liability for the unintentional or malicious breach of Data.
 In the event of an unauthorised Data access, users will be notified through the Discord client application.

 ## Data Deletion